Double Glazing Quotes

 A view behind of someone putting excluder strips on an open double glazed window

 There are multiple ways to draught-proof your windows, and naturally the options vary depending on your budget and the type of windows you have.
-Here are some of the best approaches.
+Here are some of the best approaches:

-Tip 1: Use self-adhesive foam strips
+Use self-adhesive foam strips

 This is also known as weather stripping.
 Whatever you choose to call it, with a roll costing under £5, this is a cost-effective and easy way to fill gaps in your windows.